bergos/nn-mapping/README.md

     ./calculator.sh

-keras-gaia is able to process the dataset.
+[Keras Gaia](https://github.com/bergos/keras_gaia) is able to process the dataset.
-For further processing see the examples folder of keras-gaia.
+It also contains prepared example projects for the nn-mapping calculator example.